changesets/changesets/.changeset/selfish-buckets-guess.md

 "@changesets/config": patch
 ---

-Fixed commit type defined in changeset config.
+Fixed the declared JSON schema type for the `commit` config option.